puneetkaura/ideas/README.md

-### Disclaimer1 : Some ideas maybe injurious to your mental health and to the mental health of people around you.
+### Disclaimer : Some ideas maybe injurious to your mental health and to the mental health of people around you.
+A lot of these ideas esp in the Ridiculous category mightnot make sense as they are inside jokes :)
-### Disclaimer2 : Use with caution!

 ## Welcome to pkaura's idea wiki - The good, The bad and ridiculous! concoctions of my brain

 ## The RIDICULUOUS ones !-
 * InstaBanku - Access Banku's cuteness and topness on the go, and trouble others
 * ThulluApp - Kilsaofy others
-* **[NotRelevantNow]** MakeYourOwnYo | MakeyourownEthan - Your own app for the phone, People can know about you, your social profiles, contact you via chat etc.
+* IOwnThis - Instagram for geeks to show of their gadgets.
 * Comebacks for dummies - A guide for people who are bullied to craft comebacks
 * Send joke sms on call busy - SMS's not relevant anymore
 * **[NotRelevantNow]** Collect running bibs (ADHM)
-* IOwnThis - Instagram for geeks to show of their gadgets.
+* **[NotRelevantNow]** MakeYourOwnYo | MakeyourownEthan - Your own app for the phone, People can know about you, your social profiles, contact you via chat etc.
+*

 ## The GOOD!
 * WeWantThis - Reverse kick starter, people come together and say that they want, community volunteers and gets things built, can work for closing opensource bugs, developing new features, dev stickers, geeky t-shirts.